(A chapter of Akayama DanJay.)

 Dan sighed and tried to sleep.
 “Wake me when we get there.”

-When Dan next woke, he was sitting across the back seats of Bob’s truck.
+Dan next woke sitting across the back seats of Bob’s truck.
 Jay sat shotgun while Bob drove.
 The tinfoil under Bob’s fedora reflected the orange sunset, and the stars were out when they arrived at his house near the edge of the forest.
 “My place is a little small,” said Bob, “but the view from the back-porch is phenomenal.
 You can see trees creeping right up the mountains to the college.”
 Dan and Jay followed Bob over the snow and through his front door.
 Bob pointed at the couch.
 “There’s the couch,” said Bob.
 “It’s a fold-out.”